 - While the buns are rising, make the sweet coconut sauce.
 In a small bowl, combine coconut milk and sugar.
 Set aside.

-- Pour about ⅔ of the sweet coconut sauce over the buns and bake in a preheated oven for about 30 minutes.
+- Pour about ⅔ of the sweet coconut sauce over the buns and bake for about 30 minutes.

 - Once the buns come out of the oven, pour the rest of the coconut milk mixture over the top.